 - Boil and bake: Bring a large pot of water to a boil.
 Preheat oven to 450°F / 232°C.

-- When the water is boiling, stir in baking soda and 3 tablespoon honey.
+- When the water is boiling, stir in baking soda and 3 Tablespoons honey.
 Gently drop the bagels into the boiling water, working in batches so that the bagels float on the surface with some space between them.
 Boil the bagels for 1 minutes on each side (2 minutes total).
-(Note: The easiest way to flip them is to push gently on one end of the bagel to submerge it - the bagel should flip right over.
+(Note: The easiest way to flip them is to push gently on one end of the bagel to submerge it – the bagel should flip right over.
 If some but not all of the batch of bagels includes cinnamon raisin bagels, boil those last to avoid flavoring the water.)

 - Return bagels to the prepared sheet pan.